Olives and Olive Oil Inhibit Cancer and Alzheimer’s

 Olives rich in other phytonutrients

-While olives contain a number of polyphenols, Oleuropein is one of the best known.
-Other polyphenos within olives and olive oil can include hydroxytyrosol, tyrosol and verbascoside.
+While olives contain a number of polyphenols, oleuropein and squalene are two of the best known.
+Other polyphenols within olives and olive oil can include hydroxytyrosol, tyrosol and verbascoside.

 This blend of fatty acids, along with its antioxidants, gives olives and olive oil its proven ability to reduce the risk of cardiovascular disease and help prevent inflammatory diseases such as arthritis.